material-motion/material-motion/specifications/runtime/performer.md

     performer = Performer(target)

-**Add plans API**: Plans are provided to Performers.
+**Add plans API**: Plans are provided to performers.

->The Performer may choose not to implement this API.
+>The performer may choose not to implement this API.

 Example pseudo-code:

-    protocol PlanExecution {
+    protocol PlanPerforming {
       function addPlan(plan)
-    }

-Example pseudo-code from within the Scheduler:

-    executor = executorForPlan(plan, target)
-    if executor.addPlan {
-      executor.addPlan(plan)
     }

 **Delegated execution API**: An Performer can choose to delegate its work to a platform-native API, like Web Animations or CoreAnimation.